powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 A CGMES EnergySource is a generic equivalent for an energy supplier, with the injection given using load sign convention.

 For each `EnergySource` object in the CGMES model a new PowSyBl `Load` is created, with attributes:
-- `P0`, `Q0` set from `SSH` or `SV`values depending on import options.
+- `P0`, `Q0` set from `SSH` or `SV` values depending on import options.
 - `LoadType`.
 It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
 Otherwise `UNDEFINED`.

 If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SSH` (the default) the active and reactive power of the load are copied from the `SSH` values (`EnergySource.activePower/reactivePower`).
-If it is `SV` the will be assigned from the values seen in `SvPowerFlow.p/q` object associated to the EnergySource terminal.
+If it is `SV` they will be assigned from the values seen in `SvPowerFlow.p/q` object associated to the EnergySource terminal.

 #### SvInjection